Mukul S. Anand

 Mukul S. Anand (11 October 1951 – 7 September 1997) was an Indian film director and producer.
 He was the nephew of veteran film scriptwriter Inder Raj Anand and cousin of actor and director Tinnu Anand.

 Career

 Mukul S. Anand made his debut as a director with the suspense thriller Kanoon Kya Karega (1984), which was inspired by the Hollywood film Cape Fear.
 His second film Aitbaar (1985) was inspired by Alfred Hitchcock's classic Dial M for Murder.
 The film that first gained him recognition was the epic film Sultanat (1986), which brought together real-life father and son Dharmendra and Sunny Deol for the first time and introduced actress Juhi Chawla.
-That same year Anand also directed the thriller Main Balwan, which was known for the hit songs "Rock n Roll" and "Halla Gulla".
+That same year Anand also directed the thriller Main Balwan.

 His first box-office success was Insaaf (1987), the film responsible for "re-introducing" Vinod Khanna to films after a hiatus.
-Anand's next film, Maha-Sangram (1990), reunited him with Vinod Khanna and was acclaimed for Aditya Pancholi's angry portrayal of a Thakur.
-At this point, Mukul was largely considered a skilful director, who held much promise but somehow never managed to deliver solid successes.
+Anand's next film, Maha-Sangram (1990), reunited him with Vinod Khanna.